othernet-global/salty-io/README.md

 **/stable** - includes the USDS contract and collateral functionality which allows users to deposit WBTC/WETH LP as collateral, borrow USDS (which mints it), repay USDS and allow users to liquidate undercollateralized positions.

 **/staking** - implements a staking rewards mechanism which handles users receiving rewards proportional to some "userShare".
-What the userShare actually represents is dependent on the contract that derives from StakingRewards.sol (namely Staking.sol which handles users staking SALT, and CollateralAndLiquidity.sol which handles users depositing collateral and liquidity).
+What the userShare actually represents is dependent on the contract that derives from StakingRewards.sol (namely Staking.sol which handles users staking SALT, and liquidity.sol which handles users depositing collateral and liquidity).

 **/** - includes the SALT token, the default AccessManager (which allows for DAO controlled geo-restriction) and the Upkeep contract (which contains a user callable performUpkeep() function that ensures proper functionality of ecosystem rewards, emissions, POL formation, etc).